-Belgium Cyprus Denmark Hungary Ireland Luxembourg sought on gains in the case of a preferential transformation or preferential exchange of shares under certain conditions, largely in line with the EC Merger Tax Directive. months in the 2 years prior to the disposal; the investee company business must consist wholly or mainly of the carrying on of a trade or trades or alternatively, the test may be satisfied on a group basis where the business of the investor company, its 5% subsidiaries and the investee (i.e. the Irish holding company and its subsidiaries) when taken together consist wholly or mainly of the carrying on of a trade or trades; and the investee company must be a qualifying company.
-A qualifying company is one that: (i) does not derive the greater part of its value from Irish land/buildings, minerals, mining and exploration rights; and (ii) is resident in the EU (including Ireland) or in a double taxation agreement jurisdiction or jurisdiction with which Ireland has signed a double taxation treaty but which has not yet been ratified (Albania, Bosnia and Herzegovina, Hong Kong, Kuwait, Montenegro, Morocco, Singapore and the United Arab Emirates). of the previously deducted expenses, write-offs and capital losses relating to the respective participation (recapture).
+Belgium Cyprus Denmark Hungary Ireland Luxembourg exchange of shares under certain conditions, largely in line with the EC Merger Tax Directive.
+Special rules may apply to the gains on the sale of shares if the shares are held in a company that owns local real estate which was formerly qualified as agricultural land and such real estate represents more than 75% of the total value of the company's assets (adjusted by certain items). wholly or mainly of the carrying on of a trade or trades or alternatively, the test may be satisfied on a group basis where the business of the investor company, its 5% subsidiaries and the investee (i.e. the Irish holding company and its subsidiaries) when taken together consist wholly or mainly of the carrying on of a trade or trades; and • the investee company must be a qualifying company.
+A qualifying company is one that: (i) does not derive the greater part of its value from Irish land/buildings, minerals, mining and exploration rights; and (ii) is resident in the EU (including Ireland) or in a double taxation agreement jurisdiction or jurisdiction with which Ireland has signed a double taxation treaty but which has not yet been ratified (Armenia, Bosnia and Herzegovina, Kuwait, Morocco, Panama and Saudi Arabia). (recapture).
 Such a recapture can in principle be offset against any carry forward losses resulting from previously deducted expenses, write-offs and capital losses.